 Brazil’s President Dilma Rousseff has implemented a series of measures since taking office to boost domestic demand and protect industry from imports.

 Dec.
-27, 2012: Brazil’s central bank eases reserve requirements on large banks.
-Banks with a minimum of 6 billion reais in total equity that provide credit for capital-goods investment may deduct as much as 20 percent of reserve requirements for their so-called “on call” deposits that can be withdrawn at any time.
+27: Brazil’s central bank eases reserve requirements on large banks.
+Banks with a minimum of 6 billion reais ($2.9 billion) in total equity that provide credit for capital-goods investment may deduct as much as 20 percent of reserve requirements for their so-called “on call” deposits that can be withdrawn at any time.

 Dec.
-24, 2012: Rousseff’s Cabinet chief Gleisi Hoffmann announces reduction of taxes on income from profit sharing programs.
+24: Rousseff’s cabinet chief Gleisi Hoffmann announces reduction of taxes on income from profit sharing programs.

 Dec.
-19, 2012: Mantega announces the extension of IPI tax cuts for automobiles, furniture, appliances and other goods through June, though at lower levels.
+19: Finance Minister Guido Mantega announces the extension of IPI tax cuts for automobiles, furniture, appliances and other goods through June, though at lower levels.
 Tax cuts for automobiles will ease gradually from January to June, and in February for other goods.
 Tax cuts for some goods, such as trucks and washing machines, will remain in place.

 Mantega also announces that retailers, excluding supermarkets, will be exempt from payroll taxes starting in April.
 This brings the number of sectors receiving the tax benefit to 42.